minoobeyzavi/Future-Projects/README.md

 1- Positive psychology on twitter - Propagation and growth of positivity

 Positive psychologists recommend focusing on people’s strengths and virtues as a point of departure.
 Rather than analyze the psychopathology underlying the problem, positive psychologists might study the resilience of those who have managed a successful recovery.
 Their lab experiments might seek to define not the conditions that induce depraved behavior, but those that foster generosity, courage, creativity, and laughter.
-Fireside chat with CEOs at DreamForce has turned into a self-help therapy group.
+Fireside chat with CEOs at DreamForce has turned into continuos group therapy.

 https://harvardmagazine.com/2007/01/the-science-of-happiness.html</br>
 https://psb.stanford.edu/psb-online/proceedings/psb16/schwartz.pdf</br>